overture-stack/docs/website/workshop/05-Docker-Configuration.md

 :::

 :::info
 For future configuration changes (once your own data is loaded), `make restart` is sufficient, it reloads configs without wiping data.
-If you wish to wipe the data as-well run `make reset`
+If you wish to wipe the data as well, run `make reset`
 :::

 #### Troubleshooting